Hungry Happenings

 baking sheets

-2 or 3 Wilton leaf and pumpkin silicone mold (you'll get 8 cheesecakes, so if you want all leaves you'll need 3 molds, otherwise you can make a few pumpkins)
+2 or 3 Wilton leaf and pumpkin silicone molds (you'll get 8 cheesecakes, so if you want all leaves you'll need 3 molds, otherwise you can make a few pumpkins)

-UPDATE: This Wilton Mold has been discontinued, but you can get a similar mold on Amazon.com (affiliate links)
+UPDATE: This Wilton Mold has been discontinued, but you can get a similar mold on Amazon.com.
+I earn a small commission when you make a purchase using the links below at no extra cost to you.

 Preheat oven to 325 degrees Fahrenheit.